Theo428/midi-mixer-mqtt/README.md

 A plugin built to enable MQTT comunication for controlling Home Assistant/other smart home devices.

+Full Documentation can be found on the wiki at [https://github.com/Theo428/midi-mixer-mqtt/wiki](https://github.com/Theo428/midi-mixer-mqtt/wiki)

 ## Getting Started

-0. I am assuming that you already have an MQTT broker setup if not instrucation for setting it up in Home Assistant can be found [here](https://github.com/home-assistant/addons/blob/master/mosquitto/DOCS.md).
+0. I am assuming that you already have an MQTT broker setup if not instructions for setting it up in Home Assistant can be found [here](https://github.com/home-assistant/addons/blob/master/mosquitto/DOCS.md).
 1. Install the plugin with the latest release from the [releases](https://github.com/Theo428/midi-mixer-mqtt/releases) page on github.
 2. Fill in the [settings](#settings) page in midi-mixer
 3. Start the plugin and hope for the best.